markus41/portfolio/README.md

 ### 🧩 Team & Solution Orchestrators

-Teams packaged as JSON in `src/teams/` can now be loaded at runtime using `TeamOrchestrator`.
+Teams packaged as JSON or YAML in `src/teams/` can now be loaded at runtime using `TeamOrchestrator`.
 It creates all agents listed under `participants` and provides an `EventBus` for intra-team messaging.
 Multiple teams are combined with `SolutionOrchestrator` which routes events to the appropriate team and collects their results.

 To initialise:
 ```python